deretou/ethereum-labs/ethereum/eth-tools.md

 Each student is provided their individual server and credentials

-(Instructor: use our ubuntu AMI, t2.large or t2.xlarge instances and Elasticsearch security group)
+(Instructor: use our ubuntu AMI, t2.large or t2.xlarge instances and Blockchain security group)

 Labs are only verified for Ubuntu, 64 bit, v.
 16+